The Secure File Sharing Matchup: Differences Between SFTP and SCP

 - Both use port 22 by defalt

-Now the differences:
+Now the Differences

-In this corner: SFTP, is a more robust protocol and provides file management capabilities such as listing directories, renaming files, deleting files, and more.If there are connectivity issues, SFTP supports resuming transfer.
+SFTP is a more robust protocol and provides file management capabilities such as listing directories, renaming files, deleting files, and more.If there are connectivity issues, SFTP supports resuming transfer.
 In addition, SFTP has packet-level integrity checks, which provide more reliability, but can slow down file transfers.

-In this corner: SCP, which is a more simplified, efficient transport algorithm, making it faster than SFTP, especially on high-latency networks.
+SCP is a more simplified, efficient transport algorithm, making it faster than SFTP, especially on high-latency networks.
 SCP does not, however, provide the ability to list directories, rename files, or other file management capabilities.
 It also does not resume transfers if there are connectivity issues.